 The Preface on Mirror Mountain and Peak 7738

-Until this trip, I had no memory of seeing either peak from our trip two years ago.
-But as it turned out, I had captured one photo of Mirror Mountain in the background.
-Then I took another one with Peak 7738 as we traversed the talus basin.
+Until I started researching for this trip, I didn’t recall seeing either peak two years ago.
+But by chance, I had captured a photo of Mirror Mountain in the background.
+Then I took one with Peak 7738 in it as we traversed the talus basin.

 There are two common ways to reach Emerald Park.
 The ferry via Lake Chelan would’ve been shorter though less manageable, with two dogs.
 Also, the new Delta variant had made it unsafe to be in a tight space with other riders.